MaterializeInc/materialize/doc/user/content/sql/subscribe.md

 </tbody>
 </table>

+### `AS OF`

+The `AS OF` clause allows specifying a timestamp at which the `SUBSCRIBE` should begin returning results, in order to inspect the historical state of a relation.
+If `AS OF` is specified, no rows whose timestamp is less than the specified timestamp will be returned.
+If the timestamp specified is earlier than the earliest historical state retained by the source relations, an error will be signaled.

+Currently, all user-defined sources and tables have a retention window of one second, so `AS OF` is of limited usefulness except when subscribing to queries over certain internal relations.

+### `UP TO`

+The `UP TO` clause allows specifying a timestamp at which the `SUBSCRIBE` will cease running.
+If `UP TO` is specified, no rows whose timestamp is greater than or equal to the specified timestamp will be returned.

+### Interaction of `AS OF` and `UP TO`

+The lower timestamp bound specified by `AS OF` is inclusive, whereas the upper bound specified by `UP TO` is exclusive.
+Thus, a `SUBSCRIBE` query whose `AS OF` is equal to its `UP TO` will terminate after returning zero rows.

+A `SUBSCRIBE` whose `UP TO` is less than its "as of" timestamp (whether that timestamp was specified in an `AS OF` clause or chosen by the system) will signal an error.

 ### Duration

-`SUBSCRIBE` will continue to run until canceled, session ends, or until all updates have been presented.
+`SUBSCRIBE` will continue to run until canceled, session ends, the `UP TO` timestamp is reached, or all updates have been presented.
 The latter case typically occurs when tailing constant views (e.g. `CREATE VIEW v AS SELECT 1`).

 {{< warning >}}